iterate-ch/docs/mountainduck/issues/index.md

 #### xbar

-Using the xbar menu bar plugins, the Mountain Duck icon may not appear in the menu bar.
+Using the _xbar_ for macOS, the Mountain Duck icon in the status bar may not appear.

 ### Backups